nilearn/nilearn/doc/connectivity/region_extraction.rst

-We use object :class:`RegionExtractor` for extracting brain connected regions from dictionary maps into separated brain activation regions with automatic thresholding strategy selected as thresholding_strategy='ratio_n_voxels'.
-We use thresholding strategy to first get foreground information present in the maps and then followed by robust region extraction on foreground information using Random Walker algorithm selected as extractor='local_regions'.
+We use object :class:`RegionExtractor` for extracting brain connected regions from dictionary maps into separated brain activation regions with automatic thresholding strategy selected as ``thresholding_strategy='ratio_n_voxels'``.
+We use thresholding strategy to first get foreground information present in the maps and then followed by robust region extraction on foreground information using Random Walker algorithm selected as ``extractor='local_regions'``.

-Here, we control foreground extraction using parameter threshold=.5, which represents the expected proportion of voxels included in the regions (i.e. with a non-zero value in one of the maps).
-If you need to keep more proportion of voxels then threshold should be tweaked according to the maps data.
+Here, we control foreground extraction using parameter ``threshold=.5``, which represents the expected proportion of :term:`voxels<voxel>` included in the regions (i.e. with a non-zero value in one of the maps).
+If you need to keep more proportion of :term:`voxels<voxel>` then threshold should be tweaked according to the maps data.

-The parameter min_region_size=1350 mm^3 is to keep the minimum number of extracted regions.
-We control the small spurious regions size by thresholding in voxel units to adapt well to the resolution of the image.
-Please see the documentation of nilearn.regions.connected_regions for more details.
+The parameter ``min_region_size=1350 mm^3`` is to keep the minimum number of extracted regions.
+We control the small spurious regions size by thresholding in :term:`voxel` units to adapt well to the resolution of the image.
+Please see the documentation of :func:`~nilearn.regions.connected_regions` for more details.

 .. literalinclude:: ../../examples/03_connectivity/plot_extract_regions_dictlearning_maps.py
-    :start-after: # maps, less the threshold means that more intense non-voxels will be survived.
+    :start-after: # more intense non-voxels will be survived.
     :end-before: # Visualization of region extraction results

 .. currentmodule:: nilearn.plotting